Prenatal and Postnatal Yoga & Birth Education/Support

 My studies enabled me to dive deeply into intensive research on this vital phenomena/process, interviewing numerous women, birth advocates, well-known researchers, amazing doulas, and midwives, and attending hours upon hours of birth classes, presentations, films, and events.

-From the emotional and psychological, to the physiological and social, a woman’s birth impacts her world, and the entire world, on all levels.
-And since birth is one of the most important processes that define who we are individually and collectively as a species, I created resources and connections to help all women, regardless of economic ability, become educated and to create personalized birth plans and support systems that empower positive outcomes for themselves and their babies.
+Through my studies and observations I learned that, from the emotional and psychological, to the physiological and social, a woman’s birth impacts her world, and the entire world, on all levels.
+And since birth is one of the most important processes that define who we are individually and collectively as a species.
+My aim is to contribute to this vital part of our human experience by expanding my work and continuing to serve the cause for healthy, safe, and trauma-free births.